Xalgorithms/development-docs/content/thought_experiments/britannia_brewery.md

 # The Experiment

-Britannia wants to understand how they would have to integrate with Interlibr both as a _rule taker_ and a _rule maker_.
+Britannia wants to understand how they would have to integrate with Interlibr.
+They are currently the only _rule maker_ but they want to understand how to enable other breweries to generalize the rules that they have in their platform.
 They have provided the information that they have distilled from their site-specific implementation of these classes of rules.
 In the past, they have found the provided information to be all that is needed to make context-independent abstractions of rules for their platform.
 They need our help to understand if this data will be sufficient for Interlibr.
 As a _rule maker_, they would like to learn the capabilities and limitations of Interlibr by understanding the implementation of one rule from each class.

 It is understood by Britannia that some of the rules that are outlined below are _specific to their business_ and would not be useful to other breweries as they